List of Merlin characters: Annis

 Queen Annis (portrayed by Lindsay Duncan) is the widow of King Caerleon.
-Annis is a fierce, strong and courageous woman who, while grieving her husband's death, immediately rose up in defiance to declare war on Caerleon's killer, Arthur Pendragon.
-She was quick to seek vengeance in her grief and had a strong sense of justice since she responded vehemently to what she saw as a crime on Arthur's part.
+Annis is a fierce, strong, and courageous woman who, while grieving her husband's death, immediately rose in defiance to declare war on Caerleon's killer, Arthur Pendragon.
+She was seeking vengeance in her grief and had a strong sense of justice since she responded vehemently to what she saw as a crime on Arthur's part.

-However, Annis has also shown herself to be reasonable, rational and wise.
+However, Annis has also shown herself to be reasonable, rational, and wise.
 When Arthur came to her unarmed, she allowed him, despite her grief, to negotiate a single-combat match and leave her camp unharmed, thus sparing many lives on both sides.
-In addition, Annis is a fair and compassionate queen, sparing Merlin's life despite catching him spying, and quickly forgiving Arthur his errors.
+In addition, Annis is a fair and compassionate queen, sparing Merlin's life despite catching him spying and quickly forgiving Arthur's errors.
 Queen Annis proved to be an adept judge of character once she saw past her grief.
-She came to acknowledge Arthur's sense of justice and mercy, despite his crime against Caerleon.
-She seemed to see Arthur in a good light and even glorified him by commenting that he brought hope for all of them.
+She came to acknowledge Arthur's sense of justice and mercy despite his crime against Caerleon.
+She seemed to see Arthur in a good light and even glorified him by commenting that he brought hope to all of them.

 Annis also saw Morgana for what she was far more astutely than most, proclaiming that she was far more like her father than she would care to admit.
-Annis is ultimately a very just and fair woman, but also spontaneous and extreme in her actions, forgiving Arthur his misjudgement and homicide unusually quickly, withdrawing her army and restoring the peace contract that Uther originally signed with her father-in-law and refused to cooperate further with Morgana.
-In Series 5, she gave Camelot's army safe passage through her lands in their mission to find a missing garrison, so they could surprise the Saxons in league with Morgana.
+Annis is ultimately a very just and fair woman, but also spontaneous and extreme in her actions, forgiving Arthur his misjudgment and homicide unusually quickly, withdrawing her army and restoring the peace contract that Uther originally signed with her father-in-law and refusing to cooperate further with Morgana.
+In Series 5, she gave Camelot's army safe passage through her lands in their mission to find a missing garrison so they could surprise the Saxons in league with Morgana.